The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Kontsevich-Soibelman operations on the periodic cyclic homology

 and

 Moreover, \eqref{eq:Fixpoint Hom} is $R^{hG}$-equivariant and the following diagram commutes

 \end{lemma} \emph{Proof}. \eqref{eq:Fixpoint Hom} is just the induced map on homotopy fixed points of a homotopy $G$-equivariant chain map.
-For the other two maps, we fix a free resolution $Q\simeq R$ of right $R[G]$-modules (which we also view as left $R[G]$-modules via the inversion map $g\mapsto g^{-1}$).
+For the other two maps, we fix a free resolution $Q\simeq R$ of right $R[G]$-modules (which we also view as left $R[G]$-modules via the inversion map $g\mapsto g^{-1}$) and a map of resolutions $\Delta:Q\rightarrow Q\otimes_R Q$ (which is unique up to homotopy).
 Then, \eqref{eq:Orbit Hom} is the map $\mathrm{Hom}_R(X,Z)_{hG}\otimes X^{hG}=$

 given by

 \eqref{eq:fixed point orbit to orbit} is the map $X^{hG}\otimes Y_{hG}=$